The Radenso XP ($349) competes with the Escort Passport iX ($399) and both promise long range and high resistance to false alarms.

-We looked closely at the items separating superior radar detectors from the also-rans: features, controls, mounts, audible/visual alert systems and value.
+We looked closely at the attributes that separate superior radar detectors from the also-rans: features, controls, mounts, alert systems and value.
 Last, we tested them against the most widely used types of police radar.
 Here's how they stacked up.

 2nd Place: Escort Passport iX